It is never an easy decision to file for divorce.

 Having an Athens, Alabama divorce attorney on your side can protect your rights and ensure someone has your best interests in mind.

-At Charlotte Christian Law, our team of Athens divorce lawyers provides confidential, no-obligation evaluations.
+At The Law Offices of Charlotte Christian and Associates, our team of Athens divorce lawyers provides confidential, no-obligation evaluations.
 We can learn your story and assess your circumstances.
 We provide advice and guidance about your next steps and how we can help.
-Contact us today to get started.

-The team of lawyers from Charlotte Christian Law guides clients through the divorce process from start to finish.
+The team of lawyers from The Law Offices of Charlotte Christian and Associates guides clients through the divorce process from start to finish.
 We begin by meeting with them for a no-obligation evaluation, where we learn their story and develop an approach to their case.